jamen/lazy-o/README.md

 var foo = lazy
   ('map', x => x + 3) // Queue a call
   ('slice', 3, 5) // Queue more calls
-  (console.log) // Use plain functions.
+  (console.log) // Use plain function

-// Run methods on a value with '.run' foo.run([1, 2, 3, 4, 5, 6]);
+// Run calls on a value with '.run'. foo.run([1, 2, 3, 4, 5, 6]);
 // => [ 7, 8 ]
 ```

+**Note:** If you are creating JS APIs with this, you want to only expose `.run` to the user, so they can't queue extra calls on the chain and call it as a normal function.

 ## Installation